Fork me on GitHub

 CryFS

-CryFS follows established security standards and is the only tool in this list that works well together with Dropbox and is secure.
+CryFS follows established security standards and is the only tool in this list that works well together with cloud storage while providing comprehensive security.
 As opposed to VeraCrypt, it keeps its data in small encrypted blocks and changing a small file results in only a small amount of data to be re-uploaded.
-As opposed to gocryptfs, EncFS and eCryptfs, it doesn't only encrypt your file contents, but also file sizes, file metadata and directory structure.
+As opposed to gocryptfs, Cryptomator, EncFS, and eCryptfs, it doesn't only encrypt your file contents, but also file sizes, file metadata and directory structure.
+See why metadata encryption matters to understand how much information can leak through unencrypted metadata.
 More information on how this is achieved can be found here.
 The security of CryFS has been proven in a master's thesis in 2015.
 As far as we know, CryFS is the only solution in this list for which this has been done.

 The increase in security when compared to other file systems comes at a performance cost.
 CryFS is fast enough to be used in practice.
 I'm getting a read speed to 170MB/s and a write speed of 80MB/s on my SSD machine, but other file systems are even faster.